rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 ##### 1.2 - Locate your site's motus receiver deployment ID.

-To locate all of your desired receiver's deployment IDs: Go to motus.org Then : ExploreData\>Projects
+To locate all of your desired receiver's deployment IDs: Go to motus.org
+- Click "Explore Data" on the tab "Explore Data"
+- Find the link for "Project, Receiver and Tag Exploration".
+- That takes you to a list of projects.
+Find your project on the list (hint use the "Filter" textbox to enter your projectID or your project name)

-Find your ProjectID, then click on the link that takes you to your project's description.
-Look for the item named "Receivers" and click the link next to it saying ""(Table)".
+- Select your project (click on the link) that takes you to your project's description.
+- Look for the item named "Receivers" and click the link next to it saying ""(Table)".
 Locate the ID# for your active receiver deployment. ( *NOTE: a Receiver may have multiple Deployments - we are looking for the currently active **deploymentID, (not the receiverID**) )*

 **TIP:** If you want your kiosk to display detections from multiple receivers, simply make a list of the all of the active ReceiverDeploymentIDs and names to use in the next step.